-Patients with obstructive coronary artery disease (CAD) who undergo percutaneous coronary intervention (PCI) typically have high procedural achievement.
-The current guidelines of the European Society of Cardiology on stable obstructive CAD and coronary revascularisation have a Class-1, Level A commendation based on the prognosis of patients with two or three-vessel CAD or left primary stem disease and also on the existing symptoms of preventing angina or angina-equivalent, non-responsive medical therapy.
-There are 20-40% of patients may suffer from persistent or recurrent angina following PCI throughout short or medium-term follow-up.
+Patients with obstructive coronary artery disease undergo percutaneous (CAD) who coronary intervention (PCI) typically have high procedural achievement.
+The current guidelines of the European Society of Cardiology on stable obstructive CAD and coronary revascularisation have a Class-1, Level A commendation based on the prognosis of patients with two or three-vessel CAD or left primary stem disease and also on the existing symptoms of preventing angina or angina-equivalent, nonresponsive medical therapy5.
+There are 20-40% of patients may suffer from persistent or recurrent angina following PCI throughout short or medium-term followup6.
 Prominently, the post-PCI recurrent angina percentage is related to a noticeable economic burden.
-The expenditure on healthcare might be nearly doubled among patients who have post-PCI recurrent angina vs. those who have no symptoms.
+The expenditure on healthcare might be nearly doubled among patients who have post-PCI recurrent angina vs. those who have no symptoms7.
+The nursing interventions of coronary heart disease (CHD) post-operatively comprise psychological relief, which plays a role in decreasing tension and anxiety levels, removing sympathetic excitation; the patient's health education session: instruction on modified diet plans and increasing water intake in routine to help the excretory material from the body; routine nursing cc 🛈 😒 🗿 2023 © This is an Open Access article distributed under the terms of the Creative Commons Attribution - Non-Commercial 4.0 International BY NC SA License, which permits unrestricted use, distribution & reproduction in any medium provided that the original work is cited properly.

-The nursing interventions of coronary heart disease (CHD) post-operatively comprise psychological relief, which plays a role in decreasing tension and anxiety levels, removing sympathetic excitation; the patient's health education session: instruction on modified diet plans and increasing water intake in routine to help the excretory material from the body; routine nursing care like mouth care and self-hygiene post-operative limb position; and modification of unhealthy lifestyles.
+care like mouth care and self-hygiene post-operative limb position; and modification of unhealthy lifestyles8.
 There are various studies, mainly on quality of life, contraindications, and patient satisfaction with nursing post-PCI procedures.
 Many patients cannot deal with their psychological reasons for pain after PCI, and their routine life gets disturbed.
 The impact of nursing interventions on the severity of non-ischemic chest pain level can help the participants to overcome the non-ischemic chest pain.
 This study is innovative in exploring patients' non-ischemic chest pain after PCI.